Last Updated on

 Nowadays, different Filipinos have different views on martial law, with some saying that it made the Philippines better while others say it practically destroyed the country.

-While we won’t take part in the endless debates, here are instead some lesser-known pics taken during the martial law years with very interesting back stories.
-We’ll let you be the judge then if martial law really made life heaven or hell for Filipinos who lived during that time.
+While we won’t take part in the endless debates, we instead present in this article some lesser-known pics taken during the martial law years with very interesting backstories.

 Table of Contents